 Here are the planting depths for each type of peony:

-- Herbaceous peonies: Position these with their “eyes” (next year’s buds) ½ inch (in warmer zones) to 2 inches (in cooler zones) below the soil surface.
+- Herbaceous: Position these with their “eyes” (next year’s buds) ½ inch (in warmer zones) to 2 inches (in cooler zones) below the soil surface.

-- Tree peonies: Plant deeper than herbaceous peonies.
+- Tree: Plant deeper than herbaceous types.
 Gagan suggests digging a hole 2 feet deep and 1 foot wide (after amending the soil with organic matter).
 Position with the graft 4 to 6 inches below ground level, so that the “nurse” herbaceous peony rootstock will die away.

-- Intersectional peonies: Plant them just below the soil surface, 1/2 inch in warm zones, 1.5 inches in cooler zones.
+- Intersectional: Plant them just below the soil surface, 1/2 inch deep in warm zones, 1.5 inches in cooler zones.